Proposal to improve Ni-based superconductors via enhanced charge transfer

 In conclusion, aiming to improve the superconducting properties of the newly discovered unconventional nickelate superconductors, we identify the degree of charge transfer as the key difference with the cuprates in their high-energy electronic structure.
-Guided by this, we propose a new family of material nickel chalcogenides as a promising candidate for improved superconducting properties.
-Taking NdNiS$_2$ as an example, we find this compound stable under the desired crystal structure and thus realizable in laboratory.
+Guided by this, we propose another family of material nickel chalcogenides as a promising candidate for improved superconducting properties.
+Taking NdNiS$_2$ as an example, we find this compound stable under the desired crystal structure and thus realizable in the laboratory.
 The resulting high-energy electronic structure displays the anticipated enhancement of the charge-transfer nature.
-We then reveal the physical benefits of a stronger charge-transfer characteristic via derivation of low-energy effective Hamiltonian.
-The resulting Hamiltonian encapsulates a stronger super-exchange spin-interaction, implying a higher temperature scale for all low-energy physics, including superconductivity.
-Our study paves the way to discover more nickel-based superconductors in nickel chalcogenides with improved superconducting properties, for examples NdNiS$_{2-x}$O$_x$ and NdNiS$_{2-x}$Se$_x$.
-Further experimental exploitation of the wide range of tunability through ligand substitution would likely make significant contribution to the resolution of the long-standing puzzles of high-temperature superconductivity.
+We then reveal the physical benefits of a stronger charge-transfer characteristic via derivation of a low-energy effective Hamiltonian.
+The resulting Hamiltonian encapsulates a stronger superexchange spin interaction, implying a higher temperature scale for all low-energy physics, including superconductivity.
+Our study paves the way to discover more nickel-based superconductors in nickel chalcogenides with improved superconducting properties, for examples, NdNiS$_{2-x}$O$_x$ and NdNiS$_{2-x}$Se$_x$.
+Further experimental exploitation of the wide range of tunability through ligand substitution would likely make significant contribution to the resolution of the longstanding puzzles of high-temperature superconductivity.